-As a performer, conductor, composer, and educator, Russell Schmidt has been collaborating with world-class musicians while also shaping future artists for nearly three decades.
-A deeply creative pianist, he has shared the stage with such celebrated performers as Carl Allen, Eddie Daniels, John Hollenbeck, Gerry Mulligan, Arturo Sandoval, Clark Terry, and Frank Vignola.
-Highlights in his discography include The Surprise of Being – Live at Birdland, by the Cleveland Jazz Orchestra featuring saxophonist Joe Lovano, and Anachromysticism, a release by Russell’s own quintet, showcasing his wide-ranging efforts as a jazz composer, with eleven original works presented in two different release formats: CD and vinyl (double-LP).
-Recent featured performances include an appearance as guest soloist with the Eastman Jazz Ensemble at an alumni concert tribute to famed jazz pedagogue Rayburn Wright and a Carnegie Hall concert with Caleb Chapman’s Crescent Super Band for the premiere of Russell’s big band composition, Percolate(r).
-Additionally, he has served as a keyboard soloist with more than 30 professional orchestras, including performances with the National Symphony Orchestra at the Kennedy Center and the San Francisco Symphony.
+As a performer, composer, conductor, and educator, Russell Schmidt has been collaborating with world-class musicians while also shaping future artists for more than three decades.
+A deeply creative pianist, he has shared the stage with such celebrated performers as Carl Allen, Roxy Coss, Eddie Daniels, Nick Finzer, John Hollenbeck, Gerry Mulligan, Lucas Pino, Arturo Sandoval, and Clark Terry.
+He has been featured as a guest soloist with Caleb Chapman’s Crescent Super Band in a performance at Carnegie Hall, as well as with the Eastman Jazz Ensemble at an alumni tribute concert to famed jazz pedagogue Rayburn Wright.
+Russell has also headlined jazz events with his own groups at such venues as the MIM Music Theater, Kilbourn Hall, and The Nash.
+Additionally, he has served as keyboard soloist with more than 30 professional orchestras, including performances with the National Symphony Orchestra at the Kennedy Center and the San Francisco Symphony at Davies Symphony Hall.

-After a long, distinguished career in academia, Russell joined Music Serving the Word Ministries in June 2014 as Coordinator of Education and Keyboardist.
-In early 2016, he spearheaded the creation of MSW’s Valley Jazz Cooperative program, which he currently directs.
+Russell is a sought-after adjudicator, clinician, and guest conductor, having worked at jazz festivals and with school/universities from New York to California.
+After a long, distinguished career in academia, he joined Music Serving the Word Ministries in June 2014 as Coordinator of Education and Keyboardist.
+In early 2016, he founded MSW’s educational outreach program, the Valley Jazz Cooperative, which he continues to direct.
+Additionally, he hosts the VJC Q&T (Questions & Tangents) podcast, which explores the nature of creativity in musicians and other artists.
 Previously, Russell served as Director of Jazz Studies at Bowling Green State University and the University of Utah.
 He also held faculty appointments at Northern Arizona University, the University of North Carolina–Asheville, and the Eastman School of Music, where he co-conducted the Eastman Studio Orchestra.
 A student of Rayburn Wright, Russell holds two degrees from Eastman.

 Paul Brewer, a native of Phoenix, Arizona, loves performing jazz, rock, soul, funk, Latin, and classical music styles.
 As a saxophonist, he has had the opportunity to perform with such artists as the Temptations, the Four Tops, Doc Severinsen, Diana Ross, the Phoenix Symphony, Michael Bublé, David Foster, Frankie Valli, and Renee Olstead.
 Paul has also worked as an Artist-in-Residence for the Peoria and Roosevelt School Districts and served on the board of the Arizona Association for Jazz Education.